The lowdown (in their own words...)

 The star performers

-Asset finance and leasing; Banking litigation: investment and retail; Commercial litigation; Commercial property; Commodities: physicals; Corporate tax; Employment: employers and senior executives; EU and competition; Employment: employers; Flotations: small and mid-cap; Immigration: business; International arbitration; M&A: mid-market, £50m-£250m; Mining and minerals; Planning; Power (including electricity, nuclear and renewables); Private equity: transactions: Mid-cap deal capability; Property finance; Rail; Shipping; Trade finance.
+Asset finance and leasing; Banking litigation: investment and retail; Commercial litigation; Commercial property; Commodities: physicals; Corporate tax; Employment: employers and senior executives; EU and competition; Flotations: small and mid-cap; International arbitration; Immigration; M&A: mid-market, £50m-£250m; Mining and minerals; Planning; Power (including electricity, nuclear and renewables); Private equity: transactions – mid-market deals; Property finance; Property litigation; Rail; Shipping; Trade finance.

 A day in the life of...